 Performance is quite poor when sending surround content to this bar.
 The 3.1 Bar 48 downmixes surround sound content, resulting in poor localization, which doesn't sound as real as a discrete localization.
 This means that sound will feel like it's coming from the front instead of getting an immersive listening experience.
 The sound profile is fairly dark and bass-heavy, and the bar has bad distortion at max volume.

 This soundbar setup doesn’t have height channels and doesn’t support Atmos.
-For a 3.1 setup with height channels, see the TCL Alto 9+.
+For a soundbar with height channels, see the TCL Alto 9+ or the Klipsch Cinema 800.

 The Klipsch Bar 48 has sub-par support of sound enhancement features.
 It's missing Room Correction, which means this soundbar may sound differently depending on your room.
-There's also no way of customizing your sound profile to your liking, unlike other 3.1 soundbars such as the Samsung HW-T650.
+There's also no way of customizing your sound profile to your liking, unlike other soundbars like the Samsung HW-T650 or the Klipsch Cinema 400.
 On the upside, you have a Dialogue Enhancement feature to make voices clearer and an Auto-Volume/Night mode to uniformize the level of different types of content you listen to.
 You can also easily adjust the amount of bass coming from the subwoofer, which could be useful for some considering that by default, the Bar 48 lacks bass.

 The Bar 48 has a very basic set of physical inputs.
 It has the common Optical In so it can receive 5.1 surround sound, but it's limited to one shared HDMI port between HDMI ARC and HDMI out.
 On the upside, you can connect older mp3 players or your phone using the soundbar's Analog Audio In port, and it can also decode files on a USB stick.